A554551N/RPGNotebook/RandomThoughts/LoveOnTheTon.md

 Rather than the default 1d6 *I'm a Dog* trait, each player begins play with a 1d6 trait with their last name.
 Players should choose a few key features of their family that determine when the name can be brought into play.
 Players of characters from the same family should work together to determine their Name Traits.

 >We'll see how this ends up looking.
 My original thought was just **1d6** The Peerage, but I feel like this ties into the source material better.

+## Principles
+### All Players
+- Bring the world around the Protagonists to life.
+Suggest scene details and new **Supporting Cast**.
+- Be a fan of the Cast.
+Ask questions about the other Protagonists
+- Embrace the other players' ideas
+- Always ask, "What would be the most dramatic thing to happen here."
+Act on the answer.
+### Player (Protagonist)
+- Pursue your **Desire** to the utmost
+- Conceal your **Shame** until it is time to reveal it.
+- Share the spotlight with other players, put their characters in a spot to see how they deal with it.
+- Find love, or lose it.

+### Player (Supporting Cast)
+- When adding new **Supporting Cast**, understand their role in the story.  *Why are they here, what do they want?*
+- Pursue your **Desire** to the utmost.
+- Focus the spotlight on the Protagonist, put their **Desire** or **Secret** at risk.

+### Narrator
+- Bring the world around the Protagonists to life
+- Set scenes (Who, Where, Why) and goals with the group.
+- Ask leading questions of the other players to help set the scene and establish goals
+- Introduce new events and complications
+- Use scenes to put a spotlight on the tensions between characters
+- End a scene when it is time.
+Select a new Narrator from the participants of the most recent conflict.